-Athletic Training Uniform and Name Tag Policy (26A)
+Athletic Training Uniform and Name Tag Policy (26A) Uniform Policy

-Uniform Policy

-- I. The standard uniform of the athletic training students at North Central College during clinical experiences (CE) shall be: - A. Outdoor and indoor practices: Black or grey pants/shorts (no athletic shorts); athletic shoes; NC AT polo shirt; NC AT sweatshirt or jacket; Shirt with logo or message relating to athletic training. - B. Outdoor and Indoor Competitions: Black or grey pants; NC AT polo shirt; plain red, white, black or grey polo shirt may be worn in lieu of NC AT polo shirt.
+The standard uniform of the athletic training students at North Central College during clinical experiences (CE) shall be:

+- Outdoor and indoor practices: Black or grey pants/shorts (no athletic shorts); athletic shoes; NC AT polo shirt; NC AT sweatshirt or jacket; Shirt with logo or message relating to athletic training.
+NC provided or self-purchased plain black scrub tops and/or bottoms may be worn. - Outdoor and Indoor Competitions: Black or grey pants; NC AT polo shirt; plain red, white, black or grey polo shirt may be worn in lieu of NC AT polo shirt.
 Business casual dress may be worn for indoor competitions.

-You may wear dress clothes rather than the uniform for indoor events if you choose.
-Pants or shorts may be worn for practices, however no casual athletic shorts are to be worn.
-No denim jeans are allowed to be worn during CE.
+No denim/jeans may be worn for any clinical experience.
 You should consult with your preceptor/supervisor at rotation sites for appropriate professional dress.

-- II.
 Footwear: Closed-toe shoes with adequate traction must be worn in all patient care scenarios.
-Sandals, heels, clogs, and all other non-functional shoes are not acceptable at any time. - III.
+Sandals, heels, clogs, and all other non-functional shoes are not acceptable at any time.

 Attire of a suggestive nature will not be tolerated: At no time will anyone wear clothing supporting alcohol, drugs, smoking, or any other socially/professionally unacceptable message while gaining clinical experience.
-This includes, but is not limited to, clothing with logos from the above categories which have been altered to feign support of North Central College. - IV.
+This includes, but is not limited to, clothing with logos from the above categories which have been altered to feign support of North Central College.

 Hats: Hats may only be worn while gaining clinical experience outside.
 Hats will not be allowed while gaining clinical experience in the athletic training facility, indoor practices, and events.
 Any hat worn must be athletic training related, NCC athletics related or NCAA related.
-Hats should not be worn in the classroom during athletic training courses. - V. The preceptor, class instructor, and the Athletic Training Education Program staff retain the authority to communicate to the student when the appropriateness of the student's attire, hair style, facial hair, language, mannerisms, or personal hygiene interfere with patient care or educational pursuits.
+Hats should not be worn in the classroom during athletic training courses.

+The preceptor, class instructor, and the Athletic Training Education Program faculty retain the authority to communicate to the student when the appropriateness of the student's attire, hair style, facial hair, language, mannerisms, or personal hygiene interfere with patient care or educational pursuits.
+Failure to address concerns that are communicated to you will result in a violation of the Professional Conduct retention standard.